 If you’d like to better understand some of Chile’s more recent history, the Museo de la Memoria y los Derechos Humanos is a human rights museum to remember the victims of the Pinochet Regime.

-The historical Plaza de Armas is Santiago’s most popular city square, with the Cathedral de Santiago, the Central Post Office, and other government buildings lining the square.
+The historic Plaza de Armas is Santiago’s most popular city square, with the Cathedral de Santiago, the Central Post Office, and other government buildings lining the square.

 The square is a great spot to see some of Santiago’s neoclassical architecture together with the palm trees, stately fountains, and historical statues.

-Also note, in early 2015 the exterior of the Cathedral and some parts of the Plaza de Armas were under construction to repair the damage done by a recent earthquake.
-However, this shouldn’t dissuade you from strolling through the square to capture some photos and see its daily activities.
+However, this shouldn’t dissuade you from strolling inside and through the square to capture some photos and see its daily activities.

 TIP: La Chascona, the former home of Pablo Neruda, is now a museum located just a 5-minute walk from the Pio Nono area in Bellavista.
 Some of the free walking tours end at La Chascona making this an ideal time to stop in and learn more about the Chilean poet’s life.

-So, have you been to Santiago, Chile?
-What are your tips for spending 1 day in Santiago?
+So, are you spending 1 day in Santiago?